KreutzerCode/sh2-lazy-lord/README.md

 ## DESCRIPTION

-Stronghold 2 Lazy Lord is a mod for Stronghold 2 that allows you to adjust the gold, honor, and satisfaction of your castle's citizens.
+Lazy Lord is a mod for Stronghold 2 that allows you to adjust the gold, honor, and satisfaction of your castle's citizens.

 ### HOW TO USE

-Start the exe and Stronghold 2.
+Start the `sh2_lazy_lord.exe` and Stronghold 2.
 Order is irrelevant.
 Now follow the instructions in the CLI Programm.
 HFHF

 ### HOW IT WORKS